roguesupport/FreeContributor/README.md

 FreeContributor intends to extract domains lists from various sources.
 It [blocks ads, malware, trackers at DNS level](https://en.wikipedia.org/wiki/DNSBL).
-This means blocking works across any browser you’re using on your phone or your computer.
+This means blocking works across any browser you’re using on your computer.

 It takes less than 2 minutes to set up!
 Please try it, and let me know how it works for you!